apify-projects/store-expedia-hotels-com/README.md

 # Expedia / Hotels.com reviews scraper

-This is a simple scraper to get reviews data from hotels, apartments and other accomodations listed on Expedia.com and Hotels.com portals.
+This is a simple scraper to get reviews from URLs hotels, apartments and other accommodations listed on Expedia.com and Hotels.com portals.

 For each hotel, input a link to the hotel detail page, which will look something like this: